material-motion/material-motion/specifications/runtime_plugins.md

 Any time the Runtime changes its idle/active state it should fire an observable event.

-This is helpful for Transition Directors.
+This event enables "Transition Directors".

 ### Event: new target